DHunte/DockerLanguageDetect/README.md

 # DockerLanguageDetect
 Container for py-langid.

-Accepts a json get/post on port 5500 on the /api path, with the request message format:
+Accepts a json get/post on port 5500 on the /language/api path, with the request message format:

-##Format
+## Format

 { "Comment" : "some text in your specific language" }